 - The degree/doctoral thesis must be supervised by a member of MedUni Vienna or a recognised postsecondary education institution in Austria or abroad; detailed information on the individuals who may act as supervisors is provided in the MedUni Vienna statutes. - The requirements for supervisors are specified in sections 17a and 17b of Part II of the Statutes of the Medical University of Vienna.
-Please note the differences in respect of undergraduate, master's and doctoral theses in this regard. - The supervisor must provide the student with specialist support and advice, and be available for discussions, while the student is writing their thesis, to the extent outlined in the project study/thesis proposal. - The feasibility of writing an undergraduate thesis, master's thesis or doctoral thesis in a particular organisational unit must be confirmed by the head of the unit in question before work on the thesis begins.
-In this regard, the requirements of sections 81(3)(2) and 83(2) Universities Act regarding the use of financial resources and equipment must be taken into account. - If the student participates in a project in which the supervisor is involved, the supervisor must contact the MedUni Vienna Legal Department (rechtsabteilung@meduniwien.ac.at) regarding the agreement on participation in projects by students. - Windergraduate and master's theses: pursuant to section 81(2) Universities Act, the scope must be defined in such a way that completion of the thesis is possible and reasonable within six months. - Doctoral theses: the supervisor may not be assigned as the reviewer (see section 17b[12] of Part II of the Statutes of the Medical University of Vienna).
+Please note the differences in respect of undergraduate, master's and doctoral theses in this regard.

+- The supervisor must provide the student with specialist support and advice, and be available for discussions, while the student is writing their thesis, to the extent outlined in the project study/thesis proposal. - The feasibility of writing an undergraduate thesis, master's thesis or doctoral thesis in a particular organisational unit must be confirmed by the head of the unit in question before work on the thesis begins.
+In this regard, the requirements of sections 81(3) (2) and 83(2) Universities Act regarding the use of financial resources and equipment must be taken into account. - " If the student participates in a project in which the supervisor is involved, the supervisor must contact the MedUni Vienna Legal Department (rechtsabteilung@meduniwien.ac.at) regarding the agreement on participation in projects by students. - If the student is participating in a project, the supervisor must contact the Legal Affairs and Compliance Department at MedUni Vienna (rechtsabteilung@meduniwien.ac.at) regarding the Agreement on Participation in Projects by Students. - Windergraduate and master's theses: pursuant to section 81(2) Universities Act, the scope must be defined in such a way that completion of the thesis is possible and reasonable within six months. - Doctoral theses: the supervisor may not be assigned as the reviewer (see section 17b[12] of Part II of the Statutes of the Medical University of Vienna).